 Biomass can help thermal power plants reduce their carbon dioxide emissions.
 Yokogawa measurement and control technologies are used all over the world in many types of biomass power plants.

 Waste-to-energy (WTE) technology provides an environmentally sound solution to an ever-growing challenge of waste disposal in urban areas.
 It also addresses the growing need for alternate energy sources.
-Yokogawa systems that over 150 WTE plants and other types of waste incineration facilities count on play a key infrastructure role in making our world cleaner and more efficient.
+Yokogawa systems that over 150 WTE plants and other types of waste incineration facilities count on play a key infrastructure role in making our world cleaner.

 The sun is an inexhaustible source of clean energy, and humans have used this in a variety of ways down through the ages.
 Today, solar power generation is a topic of considerable interest all over the world.
 With more than 100 years of control experience, Yokogawa now offers a fully integrated control and monitoring solution for solar PV and CSP power plants.

 A great many wind farms with large numbers of wind turbines have been constructed in recent years around the world, and offshore wind farms are now becoming popular.
 Yokogawa provides solutions that help to ensure the stable power supply by making operations more efficient and by enabling remote and centralized monitoring of multiple wind power generation systems.

 Hydropower is the most widely-used renewable source of energy and plays a major role in electricity generation in some regions.
 Yokogawa supplies control and instrumentation products and solutions for hydropower plants around the world.